-3.2.
-Coding procedure -- Rhythm
+4.2.
+Coding procedure - manual boundary cues

 The first step is parsing the signing stream into prosodic constituents.
-Since the hands are the basic channel of transmission of lexical items (signs), it is the manual component that encodes most directly the effects of rhythmic patterning and temporal organization.
-For this reason, and because manual rhythm was best coordinated with the meaning units in the utterances, we used manual cues as the primary indicators of prosodic boundaries in this study.
+Since the hands are the basic channel of transmission of lexical items (signs), it is the manual component that encodes most directly the effects of temporal patterning and temporal organization.
+For this reason, and because manual timing was best coordinated with the meaning units in the utterances, we used manual cues as the primary indicators of prosodic boundaries in this study.
 Signals for IP boundaries include pauses and holds, reiteration of the final sign, as well as slowing down or increase in size of a sign, all at the end of prosodic constituents.
 A pause is defined as a relaxation of the hands, while a hold is holding the hands in place without movement.
-In addition to coding the manual markers, we coded head/torso movements and blinks.
+In addition to coding the manual markers, we coded head/torso movements and eye blinks.

-3.3.
-Coding procedure -- Intonation
+4.3.
+Coding procedure - intonation

-Coding of facial configurations and head movements is based on Ekman and Friesen's Facial Coding System (FACS) (1978).
-Each coding category is entered on a separate line under the text, and the temporal alignment of each element with the text is indicated.
-Since the cues and their alignment were not always clear, we often call the constituents we found 'prosodic constituents', without distinguishing intonational from phonological phrases.
-Although distinctions between intonational and phonological phrases were not always clear in the older signers, we attempted to focus on major prosodic constituents, Intonational Phrases, in coding both rhythm and intonation in the present study.
+Coding of facial configurations and head movements is based on Ekman and Friesen's (1978) Facial Coding System (FACS).
+Each coding category is entered on a separate line under the text, and the temporal alignment of each element with respect to the text is indicated.
+Since ABSL strings tend to be short, especially in the older signers, there was little evidence for lower prosodic levels such as phonological phrases in the corpus, and we attempted to focus on major prosodic constituents, Intonational Phrases, in coding both manual timing and nonmanual intonation in the present study.

-3.4.
-Prosodic Analysis.
+4.4.
+Prosodic analysis

-The boundaries of an intonational phrase can be demarcated by an array of prosodic cues.
-The more prosodic cues aligned with a rhythmic boundary, the more salient the boundary is.
-If these prosodic cues are of different types, i.e., hand rhythm with facial expression and/or head/torso movement, the effect is even stronger.
-We were therefore interested both in whether or not cues were aligned with the rhythm of the hands and in the number of cues that were so aligned, and we interpret these measures as an indication of systematicity and complexity of the prosodic system.
+The boundaries of an Intonational Phrase can be demarcated by an array of prosodic cues.
+The more prosodic cues aligned with a boundary, the more salient the boundary is.
+If these prosodic cues are of different types, i.e., manual timing, such as pause, with facial expression and/or head/torso movement, the effect is even stronger.
+We were therefore interested both in whether or not cues were aligned with the timing of the hands and in the number of cues that were so aligned, and we interpret these measures as an indication of systematicity and complexity of the prosodic system.

 In tracing the emergence of a linguistic system in a new language, we took rate of transmission into account.
 It is conceivable that a language gains efficiency and therefore speed over time (in fact this has been documented in the development of Nicaraguan Sign Language, Kegl et al., 1999), and it is possible that increased speed may influence the prosody and its relation to the text.
-For this reason, we counted the number of IPs found in one minute of narrative.
+For this reason, we counted the number of IPs found in 1 min of narrative.

-A key question was whether dependence/connectedness between constituents is prosodically marked.
-Certain cues are associated with particular types of constituents and relations, such as continuation and dependency, as explained in §1.
-When such markings are compatible with the translation offered by consultants, we are able to attribute to these signals dependency marking across constituents.
+Certain cues are associated with particular types of constituents and relations, such as continuation and dependency, as explained in section 2, and a key question in this investigation of complexity was whether dependence/connectedness between constituents is prosodically marked.
+When such markings are compatible with the translation offered by consultants, we are able to attribute dependency relations across constituents.